West Indian cricket team in Australia in 2005–06

 The West Indies cricket team toured Australia in October and November 2005 as part of the 2005–06 Australian cricket season.
-The West Indian cricket team will be looking to prove that they can perform against the number one rated side in the world.
-Australia on the other hand will be looking to build on their World XI performance and prove their Ashes critics wrong - and after winning the first two Tests by convincing margins, the Australians secured the series win to retain the Frank Worrell Trophy for the sixth time running.
+The West Indian cricket team were looking to prove that they could perform against the number one rated side in the world.
+Australia on the other hand would look to build on their World XI performance and prove their Ashes critics wrong - and after winning the first two Tests by convincing margins, the Australians secured the series win to retain the Frank Worrell Trophy for the sixth time running.
 The West Indies were looking to avoid the series whitewash for the second consecutive time, and posted their highest total of the series in the first innings of the third Test, with Brian Lara making 226 to pass Allan Border as the all-time highest scorer in Test cricket.